Enigmatrix/enigmatrix.github.io/_blog/pico-ctf-2021-bizz-fuzz/README.md

 ## Writing the exploit
 Now that we know what input to provide to get our buffer overflow, we need to know what to do once we get control.
 Specifically, there is a function (`0x8048656`) that will print out the flag.
+I iterated over the 2-dimensional array to get the `FizzBuzz` and its list of conditions, then wrote functions that provide the appropriate input.

+These functions are called using `eval` (for simplicity).
+The functions are: `FizzBuzz`, `Equals`, `NotEquals`.

 ```python
 from pwn import *